Types of Birth Control Pills (Oral Contraceptives)

-Warnings for Birth Control Pill Use:
+Is the Birth Control Pill Safe?

 Smoking increases the risk of serious heart side effects when using a combined estrogen and progestin birth control, including the ring or the patch.
 Combination estrogen and progestin birth control should NOT be used in women over 35 years of age who smoke due to an increased risk of rare but serious side effects, such as heart attack, blood clots, and stroke.

 Women should talk to their healthcare professional about their individual risk profile before deciding which birth control method to use.
 Heart risks linked with the pill increase with:

 Let your physician know if you have migraine headaches when discussing birth control options.

 The birth control pill does not protect against any form of sexually transmitted disease (STD), including HIV / AIDS.
 A male latex or female condom should be used in combination with any other form of birth control if protection against STDs is needed.

 Can I Take the Pill If I'm Breastfeeding?